 Maca root is a popular supplement derived from a turnip-like plant typically grown in the mountains of Peru.
-More research is needed to ascertain how it works, but it has long believed to be an effective supplement in bolstering libido among men and women, as well as improving reproductive health.
+There is research that shows maca root to be an effective supplement for bolstering libido among men and women, as well as improving reproductive health.
 (2) Before checking out a particular brand of maca root, check out some of the key features to consider while shopping.

 Raw vs. Gelatinized

-Maca root is grown in a variety of colors, the most common being yellow, black, and red.
-While there are some who believe each color has its own unique properties, no research exists to back this up.
+Maca root is grown in various colors, the most common being yellow, black, and red.
+While some believe each color has its own unique properties, there isn’t any substantial research to back it up.

-While there’s no widely agreed upon dosage for maca root, most studies that have been conducted to test its efficacy utilize around one-and-a-half grams to three grams daily.
+While there’s no widely agreed-upon dosage for maca root, most studies that have been conducted to test its efficacy utilize around one-and-a-half grams to three grams daily.
 (3) Of course, it is always wise to consult a medical professional about what’s best for you before committing to a particular dose.

 Powder vs. Capsule

-When shopping for any supplement it’s important to know what’s inside the capsule or the powder.
+When shopping for any supplement, it’s important to know what’s inside the capsule or the powder before consuming it.
 Take a close look at the ingredients list to ensure no additives, preservatives, or other unnecessary fillers have been mixed in (assuming you want a pure or close-to-pure supplement).
-Not all manufacturers use independent third-party testing for maca root is not widely available at this time, but some brands will make their third party test results available upon request.
+Not all manufacturers use independent third-party testing for maca root their supplements, but those who do will usually add that information to their marketing.

 Can maca root make you gain weight?

-Maca root itself is not intended to make anyone gain weight.
-However, some folks do report an increased appetite upon taking it.
-If weight management is a goal, it’s wise to consult a dietician or a health professional.
+Maca root itself is not a supplement intended for weight gain.
+If weight management is your goal, it’s wise to consult a dietician or a health professional.